Eisenhower Matrix

 What is the Eisenhower Matrix?

-The four quadrants of the Eisenhower Matrix
+What are the 4 quadrants of the Eisenhower Matrix?

 • Important and not urgent: Quadrant two is the schedule quadrant.
 These tasks affect long-term goals, but they can be done at a later date or serve as part of a continuous process.
 Tasks in this category are not time-sensitive, but professionals should still be mindful of relevant due dates and timelines.